Thursday, 13 December 2012

 They are noisy and involve Taoist prayer stuff I don't fully comprehend.
 I have seen quite a few recently at HDB void decks (which instigated the opening of a coffin shop nearby) and they all looked the same to me.
 Strangely or coincidentally, they were all in Hokkien or Teochew.
-I am Cantonese, so, will the rites be the same for me?
+I am Cantonese, so, will my rites be the same?

 Pretty much, I think.

 I hate to die suddenly and be given such traditional rites just because I am Chinese and have not laid down a will nor put a religion on my Identity Card.
-It's like someone rapping at your funeral when all you desire are Gregorian chants.
+It's like someone rapping at your funeral when all you desire is a good Gregorian chant.
 It is so disconcerting that I might just come back from the dead to right the wrong!

 I wonder if my peers of the other races feel the same.
 Will they be caught in an unprepared bind when they die?
 Not that it matters given that we would all be already dead.
-But it does irk to know that we can't say a proper goodbye to the world, our friends and immediate neighbourhood in the fashion that we want.
-My nearby fave kopitiam kopi ladies would miss my humour and wonder where their regular 'teh-c gau color or-lange (i.e. teh-c gau siew dai c-sau) and newspaper-reading' uncle has disappeared to.
+But it does irk to know that we can't say a proper goodbye to the world...to our friends and immediate neighbourhood in the fashion that we want.
+My nearby fave kopitiam kopi ladies would miss my humour and wonder where their regular 'teh-c gau ka-ler or-lange (i.e. teh-c gau siew dai c-sau (or "orange color)) and newspaper-reading' uncle has disappeared to.

-Which makes me think I should plan early or be prepared to die in a din of tong-tong chiang!
-(Clanging of cymbals and gongs.)
+Which makes me think I should plan early or be prepared to die in a din of "tong-tong chiang"! (i.e. the clanging of cymbals and gongs!)

-At a Chinese funeral, not understanding the rites is one thing - being taken for a ride by unprofessional priests is another.
-They come dressed in less than clean robes and utter rubbish.
+At a Chinese funeral, not understanding the rites is one thing; being taken for a ride by unprofessional priests is another.
+They come dressed in less than clean robes and utter what could be rubbish.

-Then there's the stainless steel frames and fix-ups.
+Then there are the stainless steel frames and fix-ups.
 They look the same structures as used in lion dances and other celebrations.
-Are they recyclable?
+I mean, are they recyclable?
 Maybe I am mistaken.

 And what's with the blankets (wool or patch work) hung at the sides.
 These days, they don't all carry condolence messages.
-Some spout Confucius sayings like, "A virtuous life led is a life well-lived" or dire warnings like "Life is short; make the most of it."
-They never say stuff like "Only rinse in cold water only."
+Some spout Confucius sayings like "a virtuous life led is a life well-lived," or dire warnings like "life is short, make the most of it."
+They never say stuff like "rinse in cold water only."

 Long long ago, someone must have suggested sewing letters on a blanket.
-And there's no specifications about it, unlike SMS or Internet protocol.
+And there don't seem to be any specifications about it unlike SMS or Internet protocol.
 At a Chinese funeral, you find all sorts of blankets being deployed.
-They are charming in a unique and mishmashed sort of way (see collage pix above).
-But I think at least the quality of production should matter.
+They are charming in a unique and mish-mashed sort of way (see collage pix above).
+But, I think the quality of production should at least matter.
 I've seen one blanket with words sewn with vanguard sheet instead of embroidery.
 I mean what gives?
 Does the sender not have respect for the dead?
 It's like sending a hurriedly written Post-It note instead of a proper condolence card.

 But the traditional Chinese funeral is altogether something, isn't it?

 A more elaborate one happened near my house recently and it was extremely noisy with the band and Taoist priests praying and chanting loudly for a few nights.
-If it was just a normal affair, the chanting and noise would just happen on the last day of the wake when the coffin is moved on to a crematorium or burial site.
+Not a normal affair.
+The usual chanting and noise typically happens only on the last day of the wake when the coffin is moved on to a crematorium or burial site.